 Dad had managed to keep Mom from learning enough details about Nancy to contact her parents directly, but Mom worked around this obstacle.
 She wrote to the archdiocese of Pittsburgh, to let them know that Dad and Nancy could not be married in the Church, since Dad was still, as far as the Church was concerned, married to Mom.
 I suppose it was the beloved family priest who had to break this news to Nancy’s horrified parents.
 I guess it was too late to back out of the wedding altogether, but the ceremony was hastily moved to a chapel at the University of Pittsburgh, to be conducted by a Unitarian minister.

 At some point thereafter I was told that John and Mary now knew the truth about my mother, so I wouldn’t have to lie anymore.
-I don’t recall whether they ever asked me one way or another.
+I don’t think they ever asked me one way or another.
 I might not have had an easy relationship with them regardless, there was such a gulf of culture and experience and belief between me and them.
 But, knowing that they now knew we had all lied was almost as bad as the lying itself had been.
-I hated that I had been dishonest, and it didn’t occur to me that, as a child, I wasn’t all that responsible for what I had been made to say.
-I had already shouldered many adult-sized emotional responsibilities in my young life, and assumed that I was supposed to; this just happened to be larger than most.
+I hated that I had been dishonest, and it didn’t occur to me that, as a child, I wasn’t responsible for what I had been made to say.
+I had already shouldered many adult-sized emotional responsibilities in my young life, and assumed that I was supposed to, though this one was larger than most.

 This was all ammunition in the continuing war between my parents, which by no means ended with their divorce or any of their remarriages.
 With this and other weapons, they fought through me for 40 more years.
 It never stopped, until now: my father is dead, and I no longer speak to my mother.
 Perhaps, left finally in peace, I can now get past it all.